 Specific decisions to purchase or sell securities and other instruments for the Fund are made by persons affiliated with MFS.
 Any such person may serve other clients of MFS or any subsidiary of MFS in a similar capacity.
+When making trading decisions, MFS can select strategies or methods or directly select venues in order to seek best execution for client transactions.
+These decisions are influenced by a number of factors that are described more specifically below.
+Broker/dealers, generally, are used on a full service, execution-only, or direct access basis.

-MFS places all Fund orders for the purchase or sale of securities and other instruments with the primary objective of seeking to obtain the best execution from responsible executing broker/dealers at competitive rates.
+MFS places all Fund orders for the purchase or sale of securities and other instruments with the primary objective of seeking to obtain best execution from responsible executing broker/dealers at competitive rates.
+Trading practices differ with respect to fixed income and equity securities, and the discussion of trading practices below will differ depending on security type.
 MFS seeks to deal with broker/dealers that can provide high quality execution services.
 The specific criteria used in selecting a broker/dealer will vary depending upon the nature of the transaction, the market in which it is executed, and the extent to which it is possible to select among multiple broker/dealers.
 MFS defines best execution as a process that seeks to execute portfolio transactions that MFS believes will provide the most favorable qualitative execution, including execution price and commission, spread, or other transaction costs, reasonably available under the circumstances.
 This process involves the evaluation of the trading process and execution results over extended periods.
 In seeking best execution, MFS takes into account several factors that it considers to be relevant, which include without limitation and in no particular order, the following: price; the size of the transaction; the nature of the market or the security; the amount of the commission or "spread"; the timing and impact of the transaction, considering market prices and trends; the reputation, experience, and stability of the broker/dealer involved; the willingness of the broker/dealer to commit capital; the need for anonymity in the market; and the quality of services rendered by the broker/dealer in other transactions, which (except for those accounts managed, in whole or in part, in the European Union or the United Kingdom) may include the quality of the research and brokerage services provided by the broker/dealer.

 MFS places trades in various manners including through different broker/dealers, agency brokers, principal market-making dealers, smaller brokers and dealers, which may specialize in particular regions or asset classes, futures commission merchants, and OTC derivatives dealers (each, a "broker/dealer" for purposes of the discussion in this section).
 MFS also utilizes electronic trading methods, including electronic communications networks (ECNs) (including, without limitation, multilateral trading facilities (MTFs) and alternative trading systems (ATSs)).
 These trading platforms often, in the case of equity transactions, execute transactions at a commission rate lower than that charged by a full-service broker/dealer.
 MFS may place Fund orders with Luminex Trading & Analytics LLC, an alternative trading system in which MFS owns approximately 4.9%.
-While there may be an economic incentive for MFS to route orders to Luminex to enhance its profitability, Luminex's objective is to run as close to break-even as possible while remaining financially sound and self-sustaining.
+While there may appear to be an economic incentive for MFS to route orders to Luminex to enhance its profitability, Luminex's objective is to run as close to break-even as possible while remaining financially sound and self-sustaining.
 Since Luminex does not currently seek to earn a profit on transactions, MFS should not increase Luminex's profitability by routing more trades to it.